El Programa Hispano

 - to promote mutual understanding and respect among cultures

 Services offered through El Programa Hispano include:

-El Programa Hispano offers a wide variety of services for low-income Latino families, including a low-income taxpayer clinic, green jobs assistance, food stamp assistance and the MIOS program that offers bilingual and bicultural mental health services to low-income Latinos.
+El Programa Hispano offers a wide variety of services for low-income Latino families, including a low-income taxpayer clinic, green jobs assistance and food stamp assistance.

 El Programa Hispano offers emergency assistance to low income Latinos, including anti-poverty services, skill building classes and outreach to the elderly.

 Project UNICA: Domestic Violence and Sexual Assault Services